DImuthuUpe/AndroidPdfViewer/README.md

 # WARNING!
 This fork was made in order to migrate the library to AndroidX.
-Add-ons and updates will not appear.
+Add-ons and updates probably will not appear.

 [![Release](https://jitpack.io/v/TalbotGooday/AndroidPdfViewer.svg)](https://jitpack.io/#TalbotGooday/AndroidPdfViewer)